pmndrs/uikit/docs/getting-started/components-and-properties.md

 ## Root

 Every layout needs to start with a `Root` component.
 The `Root` component has all the properties of a `Container` component.
 The `pixelSize` property of the `Root` component allows you to specify the relation of pixels inside the layout with the three.js units in the scene.
 The `anchorX` and `anchorY` properties allow you to specify where the `Root` component is anchored in relation to its position.
 The `sizeX` and `sizeY` properties can be used to give the layout a fixed size in three.js units.
-The `Root` component also allows to control the `renderOrder` and `depthTest` of the whole user interface.

 ```jsx showLineNumbers
 <Root sizeX={2} sizeY={1} flexDirection="row">